microsoft/idfix/README.md

 You can _**[launch](https://raw.githubusercontent.com/Microsoft/idfix/master/publish/setup.exe)**_ the application using the ClickOnce installer.
 Download and run the setup.exe file to install IdFix on your machine.

+If you can't launch the application, check the registry key mentioned here: https://github.com/microsoft/idfix/issues/20#issuecomment-704497252

+## Alternate MSI Installation

+If running the ClickOnce application is not desirable or is not possible in your environment, you can install it using one of the MSI's located at: https://github.com/microsoft/idfix/tree/master/MSIs

+Note that only the ClickOnce application is self-updating to the latest version.

 ## Documentation

 Please see [the docs for details](https://microsoft.github.io/idfix) on using IdFix.
 If you see any gaps or issues [please let us know](https://github.com/microsoft/idfix/issues).